 So, once you have identified and repaired any underlying cause of the DPF Blocking in the first place and the warning light illuminating, how can you save your terminally ill DPF and return it to working condition without paying the dealer a fortune for a new one?.

-First, try and force a normal re-generation, to do this first add a bottle of Wynns DPF Cleaner to a 1/4 tank of premium diesel (Shell V-Power / BP Ultimate etc) which together will both help to increase combustion and EGT temperature.
+First, try and force a normal re-generation, to do this first add a bottle of DPF Cleaning Additive to a 1/4 tank of premium diesel (Shell V-Power / BP Ultimate etc) which together will both help to increase combustion efficiency and raise the EGT temperature.
 Drive the car normally until it has reached its normal operating temperature and then go for a motorway or dual carriageway drive, choosing a low gear in order to keep the engine rev’s comfortably at 3000 rpm and the vehicle speed above 45mph – drive this way for at least 25 minutes (40 minutes if the DPF Warning light has been on for a long period of time)

 If this doesn’t produce a regeneration, and if the warning light is still illuminated then you may need to carry out the steps below.

 (A) Take the car to a dealer or independent garage and ask them to perform a manual emergency regeneration, this should cost between £100 and £250 depending on the dealer.
 However, if this fails or they tell you that the DPF is blocked and requires replacement, then you should consider the additional advice below before committing to a replacement.